Consumers shift again, flummoxing big retailers like Target

 “As consumers become more cautious, the ‘Target effect’ of spending hundreds of dollars on a mission that originally involved picking up a tube of toothpaste could fade fast,” Saunders said.

-That appeared to be the sentiment on Wall Street Wednesday, with shares sliding $58.85 to $156.43 in afternoon trading.
+That appeared to be the sentiment on Wall Street Wednesday, with Target’s shares sliding $53.67 to close at $161.61.

 The last time Target shares fell so hard was on Oct.
 19, 1987, one of the worst days in history for U.S. markets when the Dow fell more than 20%.
 However, Target shares then cost less than $4.